rustwasm/book/src/game-of-life/implementing.md

 }
 ```

-The last step for our test setup is to create a builder for our input spaceship for the `tick` function and the expected spaceship we will get after one tick.
+The last step for our test setup is to create a spaceship builder function.
+We'll want one for our input spaceship that we'll call the `tick` function on and we'll want the expected spaceship we will get after one tick.
 Since we're initializing a smaller 6 by 6 unit universe, the position of the spaceship before and after the tick was calculated manually.
 You can also confirm for yourself that the indices of the input spaceship after one tick are the same as the expected spaceship.

 ```rust
 #[wasm_bindgen]